AhiyaHiya/haversine/README.markdown

 # Changes
-Code has been modified to use C++14 formatting and where appropriate, code has been reformatted to be more verbose.
+Code has been modified to use C++ formatting and where appropriate, code has been reformatted to be more verbose.